WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="isLastBlockChangePersistent" href="#isLastBlockChangePersistent">#</a> **isLastBlockChangePersistent**

-Returns true if the most recent block change is be considered persistent, or false otherwise.
-A persistent change is one committed by BlockEditorProvider via its `onChange` callback, in addition to `onInput`.
+Returns true if the most recent block change is to be considered persistent with regards to the provided root client ID, or false otherwise.
+A persistent change is one committed by `BlockEditorProvider` via its `onChange` callback, in addition to `onInput`.

 _Parameters_

 -   _state_ `Object`: Block editor state.
+-   _rootClientId_ `[string]`: Block root client ID.

 _Returns_